aashwinr/simplified-md-to-html/README.md

 # Simplified md to html converter

 > ## About the Syntax
-- The syntax for this markup this version of markup language is slightly different from the original.
+- The syntax for this version of this simplified markdown is slightly different from the original.
-- The current version is built in a way that allows for trivial conversion to the original md syntax specification.
+- It is trivial to modify the code in order to support the original syntax, I just think this is more clear.

 > ## Syntax